Recording Statutory Paternity Pay (SPP)

 Item Description

-Child Due Date Birth only: Enter the date that the child is due to be born.
+Child Due Date Birth only: Enter the date that the child is due.

-Documentation Received The employee must tell you they are taking paternity leave using Form SC3, SC4 or SC5.
+Documentation Received The employee must tell you they’re taking paternity leave using Form SC3, SC4 or SC5.
 Choose Yes.

-Qualifying Week Birth only: The 15th week before the baby is due to be born.
+Qualifying Week Birth only: The 15th week before the baby is due to.

 Matching Date Adoption only: Enter the date the adopted child matched with the adoptive parents.

-Actual Date of Birth Birth only: Enter the date the baby is actually born.
+Actual Date of Birth Birth only: Enter the baby's birth date.

 Start Date Enter the date the employee wants to start their paternity leave instance.